DUI Defense Guide, Every Stage and Defense [2026]

 Contamination.
 Was the draw site swabbed with a non-alcohol antiseptic?
 Using an alcohol swab before drawing blood for a BAC test contaminates the sample.
 It happens more than you'd think.

 Rising blood alcohol.
-Alcohol takes 30-90 minutes to fully absorb.
-If you had your last drink shortly before driving, your BAC while driving may have been below .08 — and only rose above .08 by the time the blood was drawn 45 minutes later at the station.
+Alcohol takes 30-90 minutes to fully absorb (National Institute on Alcohol Abuse and Alcoholism).
+If you had your last drink shortly before driving, your BAC while driving may have been below .08, and only rose above .08 by the time the blood was drawn 45 minutes later at the station.
 This is a legitimate defense called the "rising blood alcohol defense," and it requires expert testimony but is powerful when the timeline supports it.

 Timing.
 How long between the traffic stop and the blood draw?
 The longer the gap, the less the test result reflects your BAC while you were actually driving.